• Skip to main content

 Top tips

-• It's best to serve this blueberry salad immediately.
+• For best results serve this green salad with blueberries immediately.

 • Strawberry and Spinach Salad with Mozzarella